chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 Let's suppose there is a custom RainLisp code that specifies a log file's name for a .NET system.
 It first prints a message to the standard output and finally returns the log file name by concatenating some strings.
-Conventionally, the RainLisp coder knows that the last thing they should return is a string.
+Conventionally, the RainLisp coder knows that the last thing they should return is a string and this effectively reflects the programming contract between the two systems.

 ```scheme
 (define dt (utc-now))